Signs and Symptoms of Colon CancerMar 7, 2017

 Your doctor may also recommend more tests, such as colonoscopy or an x-ray or CT scan of your colon.
 If colon cancer is strongly suspected, a colonoscopy is typically done and any abnormal areas are biopsied.
 In a biopsy, the doctor removes small pieces of tissue with a special instrument passed through the scope.
 The biopsy samples are then looked at under a microscope for cancer cells.

 If you are diagnosed with colon cancer, treatment depends on how early it is found, but may include surgery, radiation, chemotherapy, and targeted therapies.
-It’s important for you to be able to talk frankly and openly with your doctor, and if you don’t understand something, to ask questions.
+It’s important for you to be able to talk frankly and openly with your doctor, and to ask questions if you don’t understand something.
 Here is a list of questions to ask your doctor that you can take with you.